 9. The SEAF forwards the EAP-Response/EAP-TLS [client hello] message to AUSF in the Nausf_UEAuthentication_Authenticate Request.

-10. The AUSF replies to the SEAF with EAP-Request/EAP-TLS in the Nausf_UEAuthentication_Authenticate Response, which further includes information elements such as server_hello, server_certificate, server_key_exchange, certificate_request, server_hello_done.
+10. The AUSF replies to the SEAF with EAP-Request/EAP-TLS in the Nausf_UEAuthentication_Authenticate Response, which further includes information elements such as server_hello, server_certificate, certificate_request etc. depending on the TLS version.
 These information elements are defined in the RFCs for the corresponding TLS version in use.

 11. The SEAF forwards the EAP-Request/EAP-TLS message with server_hello and other information elements to the UE through Authentication Request message.
 This message also includes the ngKSI and the ABBA parameter.
 The SEAF shall set the ABBA parameter as defined in Annex A.7.1.